keycole/good-readme-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Contributing
--As advertized at the top of the page, contributions are welcome! <br> -Please fork the repo and extend or improve the application's functionality. <br> Be sure to share your successes or reach out in case you have any questions.
+-As advertized at the top of the page, contributions are welcome! <br> -Please fork the repo and extend or improve the application's functionality. <br> -Be sure to share your successes or reach out in case you have any questions.

 ## Tests
 There are no tests available at this time.
 Please feel free to create or suggest some!